 Generally regarded as the largest and most beautiful tomb in Jerusalem, the so-called “Tomb of the Kings” was the final resting place for the family of Queen Helene of Adiabene in the first century AD.
-Located 820 meters north of the Old City walls, the tomb got its name from early explorers who believed that this magnificent tomb housed members of the dynasty of David.
+Located half a mile (820 m) north of the Old City walls, the tomb got its name from early explorers who believed that this magnificent tomb housed members of the dynasty of David.

 The Tomb of the Kings

 The tomb was described by the Greek geographer Pausanias as the second most beautiful tomb in the world (after the tomb of Mausolus, one of the seven wonders of the ancient world).
 This 30-foot (9-m) wide staircase was originally paved and led to a forecourt with several ritual baths (only recently identified as such).
 Water collected in the baths from a channel system carved in the steps.

 The 90-foot (28-m) facade was crowned with three pyramids which no longer exist but are described by Josephus and other ancient sources.
 The architrave was originally supported by two pillars, fragments of which were found in the excavations.
 The definitive study of this site was done by Maximilian Kon in the first doctoral dissertation for the archaeological department of Hebrew University.

 The entrance to the tomb was sealed with a large rolling stone.
 This stone was set in a deep channel in which it could be pushed back and held in place with a smaller stone.
 In the first century AD, a “secret mechanism” (so NEAEH) operated by water pressure moved the stone.
 Probably a small amount of water pressure activated a system of weights to open the tomb.